Geometry of Weighted Homogeneous Spaces: The coordinate ring of as a weighted cluster algebra

-\begin{remark} In weighted quivers we assume that the vertices are labeled by $z_i=x_i+y_i\epsilon$ where $\epsilon$ is a formal variable with $\epsilon^2=0$.
+and the other variables remain unchanged. \end{definition} In weighted quivers, we assume that the vertices are labeled by $z_i=x_i+y_i\epsilon$ where $\epsilon$ is a formal variable with $\epsilon^2=0$.
 The variables $y_i$ are called odd variables.
-Actually one of the ways that weighted quivers are used are in clusters superalgebras, \cite{Ov}.
-As is shown in \cite{Ov} the variables appearing by mutation at all possible mutable vertices are Laurent polynomials in the initial variables.
-The Laurent phenomenon implies that the denominators are monomials in the variables $x_i$ while the variable $y_i$ appear linearly in the numerators, \cite{OT}, \cite{OS}. \end{remark}

-The same as in Section 5 the cluster algebra is generated by all the cluster variables and their iterating mutations in a mutation class $S$.
-We call this algebra weighted cluster algebra associated to the weighted quiver $Q[w]$ denoted $A(Q)[w]$.

-\begin{example} \cite{OT} We mention periodic quivers with periodic weight functions, where after a finite sequence of mutations we get back to the original quiver with the same weight function.

-\begin{itemize} \item One can label the vertices of a triangle or a square with weights to be 0, 1, -1, and orient the edges such that they give period 1 quivers with period 1 weight function. \item The primitive quiver $P_N^{(t)}$, $1 \leq t \leq N/2$ is the quiver with $n$ vertex and $n$ arrows such that the vertex $x_i$ is joined to the vertex $x_{i+t}, \mod(N)$ where the indices are from $1,...,N$.
+One of the ways that weighted quivers are used are in clusters superalgebras, \cite{Ov}.
+As it is shown in \cite{Ov}, the variables appearing by mutation at all possible mutable vertices are Laurent polynomials in the initial variables.
+The Laurent phenomenon implies that the denominators are monomials in the variables $x_i$ while the variable $y_i$ appear linearly in the numerators, \cite{OT}, \cite{OS}.
+All the cluster variables and their iterating mutations in a mutation class $S$ generate the cluster algebra.
+We call this algebra a weighted cluster algebra associated with the weighted quiver, $Q[w]$ denoted $A(Q)[w]$.
+We provide some examples to make the definition more understandable. \begin{example} \cite{OT} We describe periodic quivers with periodic weight functions, where after a finite sequence of mutations, we get back to the original quiver with the same weight function. \begin{itemize} \item One can label the vertices of a triangle or a square with weights to be 0, 1, -1, and orient the edges such that they give period 1 quivers with period 1 weight function. \item The primitive quiver $P_N^{(t)}$, $1 \leq t \leq N/2$ is the quiver with $n$ vertex and $n$ arrows such that the vertex $x_i$ is joined to the vertex $x_{i+t}, \mod(N)$ where the indices are from $1,...,N$.
 The arrow is from higher index to the lower one.
 The exchange matrix is given by

-One simply finds a weight function on $P_N^{(t)}$ to be periodic of period 1, [see the ref. for details and a classification]. \end{itemize}
+One simply finds a weight function on $P_N^{(t)}$ to be periodic of period 1, [see the ref. \cite{OT} for details and a classification]. \end{itemize} \end{example}

-\end{example} \begin{prop} The coordinate ring $\mathbb{C}\left [\frac{G}{P}[\psi_{H}]\right ]$ is a weighted cluster algebra of finite type.
-It can be characterized by the cluster algebra of the weighted quiver obtained from an orientation of the Dynkin diagram of $G$ and the weight function $w=\psi_H$, together with the mutations defined as in Definition \ref{def:weighted-Quiver}. \end{prop}

-\begin{proof} (sketch) By Definition \ref{def: WHS}, Theorem \ref{FiniteType-Cartan} and Theorem \ref{FiniteType-Quiver} the cluster algebra of $\mathbb{C}\left [\frac{G}{P}[\psi_{H}]\right ]$ is obtained in the same way as $\mathbb{C}\left [\frac{G}{P}\right ]$ constructed from the mutations on the Dynkin diagram of $G$, when the nodes of the diagram are assigned by some weights.
-Therefore the argument in Theorems \ref{Thm:WeightedGradedRing} at the beginning of the section proves the assertion.
-The generalized minors are defined on $\dot{u}G_0\dot{v}^{-1}$ by the same formula